Advait-M/shop2019/README.md

 ## Known Limitations
 - Editing product's price while product is in a user's cart will not affect that user's cart total cost.
+- Floating-point arithmetic issues when dealing with floats i.e. cart total cost's may be imprecise.

 # Schema Types